-4 Newly applied standards and interpretation guidelines
+Newly applied standards and interpretation guidelines

-Since the current consolidated fiscal year, the Group has adopted the below standard.
+Since the current consolidated fiscal year, the Group has adopted the below standards.

-Standard Standard Name Summary of New/Revised Content and Transitional Measures International Accounting Standards ("IAS") 12 (Revised) Income Taxes A temporary exception to the recognition and information disclosure requirements about deferred tax assets and liabilities related to the International Tax Reform - Pillar Two Model Rules.
+Standards Standard Name Summary of New/Revised Content and Transitional Measures International accounting standard 12 ("IAS 12") (Revised) Income Taxes Deferred tax related to assets and liabilities arising from a single transaction International accounting standard 12 ("IAS 12") (Revised) Income Taxes Disclosure of income taxes arising from tax laws enacted or substantially enacted to introduce the "International Tax Reform - Pillar Two Model Rules."

-The application of IAS 12 (Revised) has no significant impact on the Group's Consolidated Financial Statement.
+Both of the application of IAS 12 (Revised) have no significant impact on the Group's Consolidated Financial Statement.

-5 Issued but not yet effective IFRS, not-yet-applied new standards and interpretation guidelines
+Issued but not yet effective IFRS Accounting Standards, not-yet-applied new standards and interpretation guidelines

-New written standards and new interpretation to existing standards guidelines that were either newly established or revised by the date the consolidated financial statements were approved, the main standards that the Company has not applied, as of 31 August 2023, are stated below.
+New written standards and new interpretation to existing standards guidelines that were either newly established or revised by the date the consolidated financial statements were approved, the main standards that the Company has not applied, as of 31 August 2024, are stated below.